chili-epfl/cscl2015-eyetracking-orchestration/data/Study3/README.md

 Aside from this README.md file, the dataset is composed of two zip archives:

-* JDC2014-EyetrackingData.zip : Contains the raw datasets from the mobile eyetracker that the main session facilitator was wearing, including eye measures time series, fixation and saccade details (as extracted using SMI's BeGaze 3.4 software).
+* DELANA-EyetrackingData.zip : Contains the raw datasets from the mobile eyetracker that the main session facilitator was wearing, including eye measures time series, fixation and saccade details (as extracted using SMI's BeGaze 3.4 software).
-* JDC2014-VideoCodingData.zip : Contains the codes from the manual video coding, by a single researcher, of the 10-second episodes in which the "load index" calculated from eyetracking metrics (see the [CSCL2015 paper report](https://github.com/chili-epfl/cscl2015-eyetracking-orchestration)) had extreme low/high values.
+* DELANA-VideoCodingData.zip : Contains the codes from the manual video coding, by a single researcher, of the 10-second episodes in which the "load index" calculated from eyetracking metrics (see the [CSCL2015 paper report](https://github.com/chili-epfl/cscl2015-eyetracking-orchestration)) had extreme low/high values.

 # Data gathering context and method

-The data were gathered in the context of an open doors day in our lab, in which whole classrooms of students from nearby primary schools had the chance to experience new learning technologies.
-In this occasion, a room was set up with five augmented paper tabletop devices running an augmented-paper tabletop collaborative learning software about mathematics.
-A researcher (a novice in teaching to primary school children) played the role of the teacher/facilitator in **three sessions**, each simulating a math lesson about fractions, assisted by two other researchers and with the presence of two of the usual school teachers acting as observers, during approximately 40 minutes.
-In total, 61 primary school students (10-12 years old) attended these sessions.
+This study was performed in the context of a real master-level course at our university, on the topic of learning analytics and digital education.
+In this course several teachers and teaching assistants facilitate the different course sessions, which often combine lecturing and collaborative problem solving.
+We selected **two of these teachers** (an expert one with more than ten years of teaching experience, and a novice one with two years of only sporadic teaching assistantship), and recorded **three course sessions** of 45-65 minutes, with 12-14 students attending the class (two sessions for the expert teacher, one for the novice teacher).
+All sessions interspersed explanation/lecturing on the part of the teacher, with student individual and collaborative work (using laptops), and later debriefing of student outcomes.

 _TODO: what was the mobile eye-tracker model?_
-This main facilitator wore a mobile eyetracker (SMI XXXXXXXXXXXXXXX), from which eye movement and pupil dilation data were recorded.
+In each session, the teacher that acted as the main facilitator wore a mobile eyetracker (SMI XXXXXXXXXXXXXXX), from which eye movement and pupil dilation data were recorded.
 Later on, the data from the eye-tracker was exported (using SMI's BeGaze software v3.4), and a "load index" was calculated for each 10-second episode of the three sessions (see the [CSCL2015 paper report](https://github.com/chili-epfl/cscl2015-eyetracking-orchestration) for further details).
 From this set of 10-second episodes we selected those that had minimum (0) or maximum (4) cognitive load index, and performed a qualitative video coding of them, to assess the main trends/patterns in orchestration properties of high/low load episodes, regarding: the activity or intervention the teacher was performing, the social plane at which the activity was intended and the main focus of the teacher’s gaze during the episode.
-More details about the context and method used can be found in [Prieto et al. (2014)](http://dl.acm.org/citation.cfm?id=2669543).
+More details about the method used can be found in [Prieto et al. (2014)](http://dl.acm.org/citation.cfm?id=2669543).

 # Detailed data structure

 Below we describe briefly the format of the data files composing the dataset:

-## JDC2014-SessionX-eyetracking-eventexport.txt (in JDC2014-EyetrackingData.zip)
+## DELANA-SessionX-[Expert|Novice]-eyetracking-eventexport.txt (in DELANA-EyetrackingData.zip)

 Comma-separated value file (separator=",", comments="#", with headers).
 This is the raw eye measures time series as exported using BeGaze software.
 It has the following fields: